 How do you store garlic scapes—and how long do they keep?

 Garlic scapes keep very well in the crisper—they can last for up to two weeks.
-You can also chop them up and freeze them in plastic bags, which will preserve them for much longer.
+You can also chop them up and freeze them, which will preserve them for much longer.